-As a working press photographer Dave captured everything from citywide protests across Britain to intimate portraits of the people growing up in the communities affected by political and social change.
+As a working press photographer David captured everything from citywide protests across Britain to intimate portraits of the people growing up in communities affected by political and social change.

-Dave recalls “I left Alsop comprehensive school for boys in 1976, half way through my A levels.
-Disenchanted, I went to stack shelves with a couple of mates at Kwiksave on County Rd.
+David: “I left Alsop comprehensive school for boys in 1976, half way through my A levels.
+Disenchanted, I went to stack shelves with a couple of mates at Kwiksave on County Rd“.

 “After three years working I returned to education and was enrolled in college studying interior design, then moving on to Liverpool College of Art, learning to draw under the brilliant Nicholas Horsefield“.

 “Whilst studying I’d moved out of my family house into a ‘hard to let’ council flat in the rundown dock area of Liverpool 5.
 I was surrounded by derelict industrial buildings including Tate & Lyle sugar refiners, British American Tobacco, Bibby food processing and miles of abandoned dock buildings.
 I wanted to paint my environment so started taking photos as a sort of note taking and did make some colour landscape collages”.

 “When I was introduced to black and white photography by a friend, I built my own darkroom.
 I started making prints with far more drama and humanity that I could get into a painting.
 I would spend many hours walking around Liverpool, exploring empty places like Council estates and going into derelict dock buildings, wandering the streets taking photos, mostly housing and post-industrial landscape – but it was in a time when kids would pester you to take their photo”.